 Draw a timeline you feel confident about sticking with.

 Next, regardless of how you intend to stop smoking weed, you should not attempt to do this in complete isolation.

 2) Create a robust support network

-Creating a solid support network around allows you to draw on support when you need it.
+It is important when you stop smoking marijuana, to create a solid support network around allows you to draw on support when you need it.
 It’s highly unlikely a group of friends who use marijuana frequently will encourage you to quit, so surround yourself – at least for now – with sober friends and family who would like to see you emerge from inside a weed cloud.

 If you find your personal network is lacking in this regard, consider engaging with local meetings of 12-step support groups, or with secular alternatives like SMART Recovery.